-8.6 Peer on Peer Abuse
+8.6 Child on Child Abuse

 The Mossbourne Federation recognises that the harm caused to children by the harmful and bullying behaviour of other children can be significant.
+It is noted that this abuse can happen both inside and outside of school or online.
 Children who harm others should be held responsible for their harmful behaviour and school staff alerted to the fact that they are likely to pose a risk to other children in the school, home and community.
-Peer on peer abuse can take many forms including but not limited to cyberbullying; sexual violence and sexual harassment; sexting and initiation type rituals.
+Child on child abuse can take many forms including but not limited to; bullying (including cyber-bullying, prejudice based and discriminatory bullying); abuse in intimate personal relationships between peers; physical abuse; sexual violence and sexual harassment; causing someone to engage in sexual activity without consent; consensual and non-consensual sharing of nudes/semi-nude photographs and/or videos and initiation type rituals.